 The Gigabit Ethernet Switch is an excellent choice for mixed Ethernet, Fast Ethernet, and Gigabit Ethernet installations where significant growth is expected in the near future.
 In a basic stand-alone configuration, it can provide direct full-duplex connections for up to 24 workstations or servers.
 You can easily build on this basic configuration, adding direct full-duplex connections to workstations or servers.
-When the time comes for further expansion, just connect to another hub or switch using one of the Gigabit Ethernet ports built into the front panel, a Gigabit Ethernet port on a plug-in SFP transceiver, or a 10G transceiver on an optional module.
+When the time comes for further expansion, just connect to another hub or switch using one of the Gigabit Ethernet ports built into the front panel, a Gigabit Ethernet port on a plug-in SFP transceiver, or either a 10G transceiver or a 10 Gigabit Ethernet port on an optional module.